What Is An Employee Experience Platform?

 - Delivering an exceptional employee experience — Employees expect technology in the workplace to be just as user-friendly as the technology they use at home.
 Give them access to everything they need to be productive —in a single workplace app—from any device they choose.

 - Lower IT costs — Many companies now have dozens of different software systems in their technology stack.
 Considering a single software update can cost upwards of $1 million, keeping each one up to date and secure is incredibly time-consuming and expensive.

 The employee experience platform may not have the recognition it deserves just yet, but there’s a growing awareness of the need for it in the workplace.

-The iOFFICE leadership team anticipated this long before it was the subject of industry whitepapers.
+The iOFFICE + SpaceIQ leadership team recognized the shift toward employee experience platforms long before they were the subject of industry whitepapers.
 We responded by creating iOFFICE Hummingbird, a suite of employee experience solutions for the modern workplace.

 Hummingbird allows employees to find people, reserve rooms, request service and receive mail or visitors simply by tapping an app or a digital panel.

 It also integrates seamlessly with our integrated experience management system (iXMS), which we introduced several years ago to address the growing frustrations with traditional IWMS solutions.

 Since joining forces with SpaceIQ, we now offer an even more comprehensive suite of solutions to help companies manage their workplace, assets, and employee experience.
 That includes solutions to plan, manage, and optimize office spaces, understand the total costs of your office real estate, reconfigure floor plans instantly, and plan office renovations or relocations easily.
 We also offer mobile apps to help you manage the hybrid employee experience and keep your workforce connected wherever they are.

 If you’re a forward-thinking leader who wants to stay ahead of the curve, it’s time to see the power of an employee experience platform for yourself.
 Request a free trial today.